 If requested during or after the investigation, the Principal shall make reasonable accommodations for the student who is allegedly experiencing dating violence and abuse including, but not limited to the following:

-A. Stay Away Contract, that is, a contract with the alleged perpetrator to stay away from the victim while on school grounds, on school transportation, and during school sponsored programs and events;
+A. Stay Away Agreement, that is, an agreement with the alleged perpetrator to stay away from the victim while on school grounds, on school transportation, and during school sponsored programs and events;

 B. Class schedule changes;